kinkykusco/FunkyRocker3dParts/README.md

 For strength, wall count is generally much more effective then infill.
 I printed all these parts with a wall count of 6, 20% infill of gyroid or cross hatch.
 Consider variable layer height, especially for the handle, as you want the grip portion with small layer lines to make it feel less 3d printed and more comfortable.

-I finished the 3d parts with light sanding, then three coats of an automotive "building" type spray primer to mostly fill in the layer lines.
+I finished the 3d parts with light sanding, then three coats of an automotive "building" type spray primer to mostly fill in the layer lines, followed with a spray paint finish.

 ## Other suggestions based on my build experience